thenayr/Half-Life-Alyx-SDK/README.md

 This repo includes a batch (.bat) script that you can run on your machine to faciliate the creation of a Alyx SDK sourcemod.
 This can be run as a standalone application that will enable you to use all of the Half-Life Alyx assets to start creating custom Half Life Alyx maps before the official toolkit arrives!
 This works because the existing SteamVR environments editor is ALSO based on source 2 and fairly compatible with HL Alyx assets.

 ## Run the hl-alyx-sdk-setup.bat script
-The script tries to locate where your steam/alyx/steamvr installs are located, but should prompt you if any/all of those don't exist.
+The script tries to find where your steam/alyx/steamvr installs are located by default, but should prompt you if any/all of those don't exist.
 The script will copy over files that it needs (¬2x48GB) to launch the editor.

 ## Follow additional instructions at the end of .bat script

 You MUST download the `.FGD` files required by Half-Life Alyx to load entities into Hammer or none of the entities will show up correctly on your map.
 You can download those from [Gvarados1 FGD repo](https://github.com/gvarados1/Half-Life-Alyx-FGD)

-You would prefer to enable readonly by setting `disable_readonly_assets` to 0 in hlvr\gameinfo.gi, create a new folder next to hlvr then adding that folder at the top of searchpaths as game in gameinfo (follow the existing formatting) eg: `Game    mymod` before Game hlvr
+You would prefer to enable readonly by setting `disable_readonly_assets` to 0 in hlvr\gameinfo.gi, create a new folder next to hlvr then adding that folder at the top of searchpaths as game in gameinfo (follow the existing formatting) eg: `Game    mymod` before `Game hlvr`

 Addons are supported by adding `AddonsRoot addons` (and creating the folder) in searchpaths section of gameinfo.gi

 ## Modify and run Editor launch script
 Edit the `launch-hl-alyx.bat` file and update the path to match your `sourcemods` directory ***if needed***.
 Double click the bat file to launch the editor.